Being a second photographer at a wedding is the best way to learn wedding photography.

-Think before you shoot.
+Think before you take a picture.

-It’s tempting to “spray and pray” when second shooting a wedding.
+It’s tempting to “spray and pray” when second-shooting a wedding.
 This means taking pictures super fast, hoping something turns out.
 Thinking before you take a picture is a valuable skill to build as a wedding photographer.
 When you learn how to do it, you’ll learn how to move quickly and capture intentional images at weddings.
 This benefits the couple, the lead photographer, and you too.

 To sum up all these tips: